Humidifier or humidifier

 HVAC

-The answer to 'humidifier or humidifier' is that a humidifier and a dehumidifier are two different types of home appliances that serve different purposes.
+The answer to 'humidifier or humidifier' is that a humidifier and a dehumidifier are two different types of home appliances with distinct functions.
 A humidifier adds moisture to the air, while a dehumidifier removes excess moisture from the air.

 Sources